-Chef, cookery book author and TV presenter Yvette van Boven has created a delicious spring recipe starring tulips in collaboration with delicious.magazine and Funnyhowflowersdothat.co.uk.
+Chef, cook book author and TV presenter Yvette van Boven has created a delicious spring recipe starring tulips in collaboration with delicious.magazine and Funnyhowflowersdothat.co.uk.
 Serve this original vegetarian dish at your next dinner party and instantly make your home feel lighter with a touch of spring on a plate.

 What you need (serves 4)